sarah-is-coding/Onitama-AI/README.md

 <img src="https://i.imgur.com/c850hXb.png" width=50% height=50%>

 ## Code Breakdown
-The code is written in C++, and it uses several data structures and algorithms.
-The code begins by defining the size of the board, the maximum search depth for the MiniMax algorithm, and the structure for the move cards.
-The move cards define the possible moves a player can make on a turn.
-There are sixteen move cards in total, each with a unique name, movement pattern, and number of moves.

-The board is a 5x5 grid that represents the game board.
-The legal moves are the possible moves a player can make on their turn.
-The current player is the player whose turn it is, and the winner is the player who wins the game.

-The code implements several functions, including isMoveValid, generateLegalMoves, evaluate, and applyMove.
-The isMoveValid function checks if a move is valid.
-The generateLegalMoves function generates all possible legal moves for the current player.
-The evaluate function evaluates the game state and returns a score.
-The applyMove function applies a move to the game state.

-The main function initializes the game state, including the board, move cards for both players, and the current player.
-It then loops through the game, searching for the best move using the MiniMax algorithm with alpha-beta pruning.
-Once the best move is found, it is applied to the game state, and the move cards for the current player are updated.
-The current player is then updated, and the loop continues until a winner is determined.
+Include statements:
+The code includes necessary libraries, such as iostream, utility, and vector.

+Constants:
+The code defines constants for board size, number of cards in the game, number of cards per player, and the depth of the search.

+Enums:
+Enums are defined for the different players and game pieces, to improve code readability and reduce errors.

+Game state representation:
+The board state is represented as a 2D character array, with 'r' and 'b' representing the two player's students, and 'R' and 'B' representing their masters.
+The cards are represented as a string, with their moves being a vector of pairs of integers.

+Utility functions:
+Several utility functions are implemented, such as printing the board, converting strings to lower or upper case, and finding the master's position for each player.

+Move validation:
+Functions for validating moves are implemented, such as checking whether a move is within the board's boundaries, whether a square is occupied, or whether a move is valid for a given card.

+Game state manipulation:
+Functions for applying and undoing moves are implemented, updating the game state accordingly.
+These are essential for traversing the game tree during the search process.

+Game outcome evaluation:
+A function to evaluate whether a player has won, lost, or if the game is a draw is implemented.
+It checks for both conditions of winning, i.e., capturing the opponent's master or moving one's own master to the opponent's temple.

+Alpha-Beta pruning algorithm:
+The core of the AI's decision-making process, the Alpha-Beta pruning algorithm, is implemented as a recursive function.
+It efficiently searches the game tree by pruning branches that will not result in better outcomes, reducing the search space and speeding up computation.
+The function also takes depth into account, allowing for a configurable level of lookahead.

+Main function:
+The main function initializes the game state and runs the AI.
+It takes turns for each player, printing the board, reading and applying moves, and checking for the game's end.
+It also demonstrates the AI's ability to play against itself by simulating both players as AI agents.

 Here is an example of a running state of the board:
 ```